 7) If quorum is not achieved at a meeting, the Steering Council may choose to either suspend the meeting without collecting any votes, or to collect votes from plot holders and aggregate them with subsequent rounds of voting (e.g. Internet Votes or Special Meetings).
 However, any member who has previously cast a vote shall be entitled to change their vote in any subsequent round.

 The Association, although nonprofit, will incur operating and capital expenses and require funding as outlined below:

-No Steering Committee member shall be liable to the Association or its members for monetary damages for any action or inaction, unless that member engages in intentional misconduct or a knowing violation of the law.
+No Steering Council member shall be liable to the Association or its members for monetary damages for any action or inaction, unless that member engages in intentional misconduct or a knowing violation of the law.

 Only the Membership may dissolve the Association.
 This Association may be dissolved by a three-fourths (3/4) vote of the Membership present at a duly called meeting of the Association at which a quorum is present and the notice for which has been provided at least fourteen (14) days prior to the meeting accompanied by the text of the resolution to dissolve.
 Notwithstanding this provision, the Association will be considered dissolved if it is inactive for a period of one year, meaning it has conducted no business, held no meetings, nor engaged in any transactions or communications.

 (These rules are established by the City of Austin for all Community Gardens that reside on City Owned Property per pages 14-15 of the Community Garden Information and Permit Application Packet)

 1) The Community Garden Site Coordinator and SUACG Program Coordinator shall not discriminate on the basis of race, creed, color, national or ethnic origin, religion, marital status, age, sect, sexual orientation, or disability, in its community garden membership and the administration of its programs.